Near-critical spanning forests and renormalization: UST and UST limits

 provided that the limit exists.

 It is natural to expect that in fact, the suitably renormalized discrete length of the LERW should converge to the $5/4$-dimensional content of the limiting SLE$_2$.
 This non-trivial fact turns out to be correct: Let $\Omega$ be a bounded simply connected domain with analytic boundary such that $0 \in \Omega$ and for each $\d$, recall that $\Omega^\d$ is a lattice approximation of $\O$ in $\d \Z^2$.
-Consider a loop erased random walk starting at $0$ in $\Omega^\d$ (i.e. the loop erasure of a simple random walk stopped when it hits $\partial \Omega^\d$), that we view as a continuous curve that takes one unit of time to cross an edge, and denote by $\gamma^\d$ its time-reversal.
-The following consequence of the main result of \cite{LV} will be an essential building block in our paper, that enables us to fine-tune the scale and control the cutting procedure.
+Consider a loop erased random walk starting at $0$ in $\Omega^\d$ (i.e., the loop erasure of a simple random walk stopped at the time $\tau^\d$ at which it hits $\partial \Omega^\d$), which we view as a continuous curve that takes one unit of time to cross an edge, and denote by $\gamma^\d$ its time-reversal.

+The following result of \cite{LV2} will be an essential building block in our paper, which enables us to fine-tune the scale and control the cutting procedure.
+Here and in the rest of the paper, $\cst$ will denote a particular absolute constant (that can be viewed as a lattice-dependent constant -- it is here the constant associated to $\Z^2$; with other planar lattices, the same result would hold but with a different constant $\cst$).